dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ```

 #### Keybinds I use
-Would love to learn more about cool things you can do with vscode, but here's what I find very useful right now.
+Would love to learn more about cool things you can do with vscode/cursor, but here's what I find very useful right now.
 A lot of these are especially useful when working just from a single laptop screen, as I like to be able to quickly and efficiently manage my screen real estate.

 - `ctrl+backtick`: open terminal
 - `cmd+1/cmd+2`: focus open panes